JorgeAriasLopez/Portfolio/readme.md

 ## C++

-When I started working with this language was when the words **effiency** and **optimization** took a biggger impact on me.
+When I started working with this language was when the words **efficiency** and **optimization** took a biggger impact on me.
 Even nowadays I am still learning more about these terms.